Scandinavian Executive logo

 When change can't wait

-A key person without a history
+A key person with no prior history

-When does interim become right?
+When is interim right?

 Interim can be a powerful tool, especially when:

-Structure, responsibility and direction from day one
+Structure, accountability, and direction from day one

 A different perspective that makes a difference